Obtain official transcript(s) from your regionally accredited college or university.

 All GaTAPP participants must demonstrate professional dispositions.
 Ask yourself the following questions:

-- Are your interactions with adults and children friendly, warm, caring, polite, respectful, and developmentally and culturally
+- Are your interactions with adults and children friendly, warm, caring, polite, respectful, and developmentally

 - Do you value a culture of learning where students are committed to the value of the subject, accept the teacher’s high

 expectations, and take pride in quality work and conduct?

 - Do you respond appropriately, respectfully, and successfully to student behavior?

 - Do you communicate directions and/or procedures using clear and accurate oral and/or written language?

 - Do you believe in demonstrating flexibility and responsiveness by adjusting lessons, responding to students, and being

 persistent in your effort to help all students learn?